Primary (English Medium) PGDE

 - For the taught element of the course, you will study through a range of digital learning approaches structured through the university’s Virtual Learning Environment (VLE)

 - Three 6-week blocks of Placement (teaching practice) in schools

 Where can I study my course?

-- North Highland College UHI - Thurso
+- North Highland - Thurso

 - West Highland

-There are a number of funding options available to UK and EU students to help you pay for your studies and your cost of living whilst studying.
+There are a number of funding options available to UK students to help you pay for your studies and your cost of living while studying.
 Students who are resident and studying in Scotland can apply for their fees to be paid by the Student Awards Agency for Scotland (SAAS).
 SAAS will determine eligibility.